T (direct): 61 2 6201 9812

 Senior Research Officer

-Stephen has been a researcher with the office since 2007, during which time he has worked concurrently as a researcher with the Christian Research Association.
+Stephen has been a researcher with the Centre since 2007, during which time he has worked concurrently as a researcher with the Christian Research Association.
 He has qualifications in theology and applied social research.
-Stephen is a Doctor of Ministry Candidate at Alphacrusis College, investigating the effectiveness of sports chaplaincy in Australia, and is an Honorary Research Fellow with Sports Chaplaincy Australia.
+Stephen’s DMin thesis at Alphacrucis University College investigated the effectiveness of sports chaplaincy in Australia.
+Stephen has co-authored several NCPR research reports on numerous topics.
+He is an Honorary Research Fellow with Sports Chaplaincy Australia and an Honorary Fellow of the University of Divinity.

 Leith joined the NCPR after a varied professional and academic career.
 She has a Bachelor of Science in Psychology (Honours), a Bachelor of Arts in Latin and Ancient History, as well as qualifications in Theology.
 Her honours thesis research undertaken with the University of Canberra looked at the relationship between personality and well-being in people living with chronic wounds.
 Leith works on a number of research projects at the office.